bitcoinerlab/miniscript/README.md

 ]
 ```

-Where satisfactions are ordered in ascending Weight Unit size.
+Where satisfactions are ordered in ascending Weight Unit size, so you can

-Enumeration can grow quickly for large scripts, so the satisfier prunes unknown
-solutions by default and caps enumeration at 1000 solutions.
-You can override
+choose the smallest witness and pay less in fees.

+**Managing Satisfactions Growth**

+Some scripts can generate many satisfactions, which can make computation
+expensive or even infeasible.
+To keep this manageable, the satisfier enforces a
+default cap of `1000` solutions.
+The cap counts all derived solutions, including
+intermediate combinations and throws once exceeded.
+You can raise it
-that limit with `maxSolutions`, or disable it with `maxSolutions: null`.
+or disable it with `satisfier(miniscript, { maxSolutions: null});`.

-To reduce the number of satisfactions (especially for large scripts), pass
+However, the recommended way to avoid exponential blow-ups is to prune using
-`unknowns` with the pieces of information you do not have, f.ex., `<sig(key)>`
+`unknowns`.
+Pass `unknowns` with the pieces of information that are not
-or `<ripemd160_preimage(H)>`.
-These values are assumed to never become
-available in the future.
+available, e.g., `<sig(key)>` or `<ripemd160_preimage(H)>` in the example above.

 ```javascript
 const { satisfier } = require('@bitcoinerlab/miniscript');